amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

 7. **Compliance with Safe Addresses:**
    - For each IP address found in the content, perform a CIDR range check to see if it falls within one of the safe ranges listed.
+   - If an IP address does not fall within one of the safe ranges, do not flag it as incorrect.
+Instead, provide them with the safe IP address and encourage the user to verify it for themselves.
    - **Safe IPv4 Addresses:**
      - 192.0.2.0/24
      - 198.51.100.0/24